Fourth Crusade: Apulia to Acre

 Several crusaders, instead of going on to Venice, turned south at Piacenza in the summer of 1202 intending to go directly to the Holy Land from ports in southern Italy.
 Among them were Vilain of Nully, Henry of Arzillières, Renard II of Dampierre, Henry of Longchamp and Giles of Trasignies with their retinues.
 They do not seem to have been acting in concert or travelling together.
 Ultimately, several hundred knights and accompanying infantry reached the Holy Land via south Italian ports.
 The force was so small that King Aimery of Jerusalem refused to break his truce with the Ayyubids to allow them to go to war, despite the pleas of Renard, who was fulfilling the crusading vow of the late Count Theobald III of Champagne and possessed ample funds.
 As a result, eighty crusaders under Renard decided to go to the Principality of Antioch, which had no such truce.
 Advised against such a move, they were ambushed on the road and all but Renard were killed or captured.
 Renard remained in captivity for thirty years.

 When the crusade was diverted to Zara, many crusaders returned home or else remained behind in Italy.
 Some bypassed the Venetian fleet and found other means of going to the Holy Land.
 Geoffrey of Villehardouin, the historian's nephew, was one of them.
 Stephen of the Perche, was prevented from going with the main army on account of illness.
-Upon his recovery in March 1203, he took ship in southern Italy and travelled directly to the Holy Land with many others who had remained behind, including Rotrou of Montfort and Yves of La Jaille.
+Upon his recovery in March 1203, he took ship in southern Italy and travelled directly to the Holy Land with many others who had remained behind, including Rotrou de Montfort and Yves of La Jaille.
 Stephen re-joined the main army after the fall of Constantinople.